cjbackman/cjbackman.com/content/on/a-system-of-learning.md

 The pursuit of learning has been an [intrinsic value](https://programs.clearerthinking.org/intrinsic_values_test.html) to me for as long as I can remember.
 The driving force behind many, perhaps most, of my decisions in life has been curiosity and hunger to understand.
 I invest a significant amount of time into this quest of attaining knowledge and wisdom, and I find myself frequently viewing life through a lense of learning.
 Interactions, introspections, travels, the ups and owns, are all opportunities to learn.
 While I sometimes learn for a specific purpose, more commonly I do it for the joy of discovering.

 In this article I want to share my system of learning.
-A simple approach to find knowledge, store insights and extract value, along multiple resources to check out and the tools I use.
+A simple approach to find information, capture knowledge and extract value, along multiple resources to check out and the tools I use.

-## Find knowledge
+## Find information

 The first step to learning is to find knowledge.
 Lucklily, that is easy today.